10 useful things to know after you register an Estonian companyWhatsApp

 You will learn quickly that until you provide receipts and purchase invoices the amounts paid from the company account are considered to be a director’s loan.
 In other words, your liability to the company.
 It is better to know it before you start spending company funds.

-This is also the reason why US based expense management apps work well and European ones look so complicated, due to EU VAT regulations demanding a lot of information from source documents.
-Here is a sample invoice from Estonian expense management and invoicing tool Envoice.
+This is also the reason why US-based expense management apps work well and European ones look so complicated, due to EU VAT regulations demanding a lot of information from source documents.
+Here is a sample invoice from the Estonian expense management and invoicing tool Envoice.

 This is important to know because if Estonian accounting firms detect that your company’s tax liabilities are outside Estonia they could potentially refuse to onboard you as they cannot help in other jurisdictions with mandatory tax reporting and accounting.
 Paying for a professional accounting and tax service in other countries might change your monthly business expenses drastically.